 As a screenwriter, Robert has written a pilot for a 30-minute single-camera comedy with a political theme, and he has developed treatments for several other episodic TV comedies.
 He has also written and produced two comedic short films: The Job Interview, a scripted workplace comedy that was an Official Selection at the Burbank International Film Festival and Atlanta Shortsfest in 2016, and the recipient of an Honorable Mention from the One-Reeler Short Film Competition in 2017; and What Is Comedy?, a mockumentary, shot on location at the 2015 Just For Laughs comedy festival, which was an Official Selection at the 2016 TeaDance Gay and Lesbian Film Festival.
 He is the co-writer of a play entitled Jung & Crazy—a contemporary farce about love, mental health, and the ghost of Carl Jung—which is scheduled to have its first production in New York City in late May 2018.
 He is also writing and producing a series of original comedy shorts that he stars in, which launched in April 2015 on his YouTube channel.
 In addition, several years ago, Robert was hired to write jokes for a speech by Stephen Harper (Canada’s Prime Minister from 2006 to 2015) at Canada’s equivalent of the “White House Correspondents Dinner”.

-Before following his dream of performing, Robert earned a law degree from McGill University and miraculously got paid to do fancy lawyer stuff in New York for several years.
+Before following his dream of performing, Robert earned a law degree from McGill University and miraculously got paid to do fancy lawyer stuff in New York and Toronto for several years.
 (Mostly, though, he was just surfing the internet.)